TheNameIsEnder/blog/softwareenlightenment/content/post/using-abstract-factory-pattern.md

 +++

-When working on a legacy system, one of the more common problems I see are a lot of similar action happening within if/else or control statements.
+When working on a legacy system, one of the more common problems I see is similar actions happening within if/else or control statements.

 <!--more-->